Use PDF form filling to set field values from your application data.

 4. Use find_by_full_name() to locate specific fields by their fully qualified names (including hierarchy).

-5. Verify field types with get_field_type() before performing field-specific operations.
+5. Verify field types with get_field_type() before performing field-specific operations; in this SDK surface, compare with enum .value entries.

 6. Fill text fields with set_value(), using string values for text input.